Updated Oct. 28, 2021

 - This change to member prior authorization requirements is subject to in-network facility access.

-Because this is a rapidly evolving situation, you should continue to use the Centers for Disease Control Guidance (CDC) on COVID-19, as the CDC has the most up-to-date information and recommendations.
+Because this is a rapidly evolving situation, you should continue to use the (CDC) on COVID-19, as the CDC has the most up-to-date information and recommendations.
 Additionally, watch for updates on BCBSTX News and Updates and our COVID-19 Preparedness pages.

 If you have any questions or if you need additional information, please contact your BCBSTX Network Management Representative.